Ivy Substation

-Ivy Substation (also known as the Ivy Park Substation or Culver Substation) is a 99-seat theatre in Culver City, California which formerly housed power equipment for the nearby electric railways and Ivy station.
-It was listed on the National Register of Historic Places in 1981.
+Ivy Substation (also known as the Ivy Park Substation or Culver Substation) is a 99-seat theatre in Palms, Los Angeles, adjacent to the city of Culver City, California.
+The building was formerly a traction power substation for nearby interurban rail lines, and was converted to a theatre in the 1990s.
+The building was designated as a Los Angeles Historic-Cultural Monument in 1978, and was listed on the National Register of Historic Places in 1981.

+The former substation is owned by the city of Los Angeles and managed by Culver City.
+Since 2005, it has been the home of experimental theatre company The Actors' Gang.